Ferret (Mustela putorious furo)

 Annual examinations are recommended until ferrets are 3-4 years old, then biannual exams are recommended.
 Almost all pet ferrets in the United States are descented and neutered before they enter the market.
 As induced ovulators, all female ferrets should be spayed to prevent the risk of persistent estrus and potentially fatal anemia.

 Vaccinate against rabies virus and canine distemper virus (CDV).
-Ferrets are exquisitely sensitive to CDV and should never be vaccinated with products intended for use in dogs.
+Ferrets are exquisitely sensitive to CDV and postvaccinal distemper infection has been reported after use of vaccines for dogs.
+Therefore ferrets should never be vaccinated with products intended for use in dogs (Meredith 2009).

 Important medical conditions